BlingCorp/bling/docs/widgets/task_preview.md

 }
 ```

 To allow for more customization, there is also a `widget_structure` property (as seen in some default awesome widgets) which is optional.
-An example is as follows -
+An example is as follows:
 ```lua
 bling.widget.task_preview.enable {
     x = 20,                    -- The x-coord of the popup